Please feel free to comment on my review.

 The Robot Strikes Again With Tom Baker

-‘Doctor Who and the Giant Robot’ is a great audiobook to have in your CD collection!
+‘Doctor Who and the Giant Robot’ is a great audiobook to have in your collection!

-The highlight of this audiobook for me is that the story is read by the Doctor himself!
-Tom Baker!
+For me, the highlight of this audiobook is that the story is read by the Doctor himself: Tom Baker!
 This was before Tom returned to play the Doctor in the Big Finish audios.
-Tom’s reading of the ‘Robot’ story on audio is spellbinding and enjoyable to listen and is a pleasure for a ‘Doctor Who’ fan.
+Tom’s reading of the ‘Robot’ story on audio is spellbinding and enjoyable to listen.
+It’s a great pleasure for a ‘Doctor Who’ fan.

-The audiobook is of the novelization based on the original TV story of ‘Robot’ in 1974/75.
-The novel is by Terrance Dicks, who wrote the original TV story of ‘Robot’.
-Terrance writes the novel based on his TV scripts for the Target range of ‘Doctor Who’ books.
+The audiobook is of the novelization based on the original TV story of ‘Robot’ in 1974 to 1975.
+The novelization is by Terrance Dicks, who wrote the original TV story of ‘Robot’.
+Terrance writes the novelization based on his TV scripts for the Target range of ‘Doctor Who’ books.
 This is one of Terrance’s finest novelizations.

 The original book of ‘Doctor Who and the Giant Robot’ was published in 1975, shortly after the transmission of the TV story.
-This is a fresh novelization of the story, as Terrance adds more depth and detail to the events of his TV story as well as embellishing the characters throughout this novel.
+This is a fresh novelization of the story, as Terrance adds more depth and detail to the events of the TV story as well as embellishing the characters throughout the book.

 The cliff-hangers are removed in the book from the TV story.
-Disc 1 ends with the Robot burrowing underground for the final component for the deadly weapon, which wasn’t how ‘Part One’ ended on TV.
-Disc 2 ends with the Robot about to kill the Doctor before the actual cliff-hanger for ‘Part Two’.
+Disc 1 ends with the K1 robot burrowing underground for the final component of the deadly weapon, which wasn’t how ‘Part One’ ended on TV.
+Disc 2 ends with the K1 robot about to kill the Doctor before the actual cliff-hanger to ‘Part Two’.

 But I was very engaged into the story with Tom Baker’s reading helping me throughout.
-I was able to follow the story easily in the novel/audiobook following from watching the TV story.
-Tom inputs such energy and enthusiasm, as this was his debut as the Doctor and he so fondly remembers it well.
+I was able to follow the story easily in the novelization/audiobook following on from watching the TV story.
+Tom inputs such energy and enthusiasm since this was his debut as the Fourth Doctor and he remembers it so fondly well.

 Although Tom’s reading was engaging to listen to, I did find that the voices for the characters weren’t convincingly done.
 Tom doesn’t try to do voices for the supporting characters, at least not for the female characters.
 I felt Tom’s voices for Sarah Jane and Miss Winters weren’t so convincing.